FelipeAdeT/ArtMarketsofSeville/README.md

             An overview of the contents of the database, by published source and original archival source.

 1. [NER Resources](NER Resources.md)
-            Resources for replicating, learnign from or expanding on the NER employed in this project.
+            Resources for replicating, learning from or expanding on the NER employed in this project.

 **Proprietary Notice**